Boulder Valley School District

 1. District‐based Core Instructional Materials are approved as the required instructional materials used predominantly for the delivery of core academic coursework to all members of the class.
 District‐ based Core Instructional Materials must be approved by the Board of Education prior to use in classrooms.
 District‐based Core Instructional Materials are eligible for District Adopted Instructional Materials funds.

 3. School-based Support Materials are defined as non-core materials that are selected and approved by building staff according to the criteria in the policy, purchased by individual schools, using school-based funds, to enrich and/or extend the District-based Core Instructional Materials, taking into consideration the needs, varied interests, abilities, socio-economic backgrounds, and maturity levels of the students served.
+In selecting these materials, educators shall use their professional discretion and base decisions on the criteria in this policy.
+When they do so, educators can be confident that they will be supported by the Board.
+Schools may work with district leadership in selecting these materials.

 4. Outdated Materials are materials from previous adoption cycles.
 All materials that are not a part of the new Adopted Materials list will be deleted from the approved materials list.
 While these materials have components which support specific instructional lessons, these materials are to support classroom use only and should not be used as Core Instructional Materials in a classroom.
 Excess materials should be disposed of.
 District funds may not be used to purchase outdated materials.